-A tattoo on the other side is unique and something you're gonna keep with you forever.
+A tattoo on the other side is unique and something you're gonna keeps with you forever.

-Bangkok also have some incredible tattoo artists that can do any kind of styles, from traditional Thai bamboo Tattoo to Neo Traditional and Japanese pieces.
+Bangkok also has some incredible tattoo artists that can do any kind of styles, from traditional Thai bamboo Tattoo to Neo-Traditional and Japanese pieces.

 Check my story about getting a tattoo in Bangkok to see a list of Tattoo studios I recommend.

 Visit Iron Balls Distillery

 There's a really cool bar in Bangkok that makes its own Gin, Iron Balls Gin.

 Designed by one of the most talented architects in Bangkok, the place is amazing and the cocktails are worth a visit.

 There's a bunch of Airbnb experiences where photographers take you on a tour across the city and take photos of you.

 I haven't tried it yet, but it seems like an interesting and different way to discover Bangkok.

 I'm not done with this list and I'll add some more as I try new things in the city.